Fadil Novalić: Defense industry

+Corruption allegations

 Novalić was detained for questioning and then arrested on 28 May 2020, for his alleged role in "illegal import" of medical ventilators by "FH Srebrena malina", a raspberry processing firm recruited for that purpose by the Federal Department of Civil Protection.
-He is also facing money laundering charges by the same indictment.
+He also faced money laundering charges by the same indictment.
 100 ventilators were acquired from a Chinese company at a price of 10.5 million KM.
-Although the acquisition happened at a time of heightened demand, a period during which “a global battle to acquire ventilators” was underway, it was painted as problematic by media outlets critical of Novalić’s party.
-Articles by news portals were the basis for the indictment, as confirmed by the head of the Prosecutor's Office of Bosnia and Herzegovina, Gordana Tadić, in an interview given on Face TV in May 2020.
+Gordana Tadić, at the time head of the Prosecutor's Office of Bosnia and Herzegovina, said in an interview given on Face TV that "Articles by news portals were the basis for the indictment."

-Also arrested alongside Novalić were the Federal Minister of Finance Jelka Miličević, suspended Director of the Federal Department for Civilian Protection Fahrudin Solak, and the CEO and co-owner of the "FH Srebrena malina", Fikret Hodžić.
+Also arrested alongside Novalić were the Federal Minister of Finance Jelka Miličević, the suspended Director of the Federal Department for Civilian Protection Fahrudin Solak, and the CEO and co-owner of the "FH Srebrena malina", Fikret Hodžić.
+The indictment of Milićević was separated from the indictment of the others accused.
+On 5 April 2023, Novalić was found guilty by the first-instance court and received a four-year sentence, while Hodžić got five and Solak six-year sentences.
+The verdict was confirmed by the court's Appellate panel on 26 January 2024.
+Novalić started serving his sentence in Vojkovići prison on 21 March 2024.

-The indictment of Milićević was separated from the indictment of the three arrested Bosniaks.
-This was surprising and raised suspicions about the motives behind the process itself.
-This would allegedly be in line with other pressures used to achieve the same goal during the pandemic, such as the HDZ BiH’s blockade of COVID-19 vaccine procurement at one time.